How to find Classic Reward seats on Qantas

 Standouts for poor value

 As well as the Airlines above, Qantas has a couple of partners who make redeeming flights with them so expensive that they are not worth your time considering.
 These unfortunately are the same partners that have the most extensive networks – Emirates and Qatar Airways.
-Taxes on Economy fares are routinely more than $400 and on premium classes these can go up to more than $1300.
-To me these costs defeat the purpose of using points as you end up paying so much out of pocket that it is no longer worth it.
-Save your points for one of the better redemptions above.
+Taxes on Economy fares are routinely more than $400 and on premium classes these can go up to more than $1800.
+While economy tickets can be worth it on routes that are otherwise inaccessible with points, to me these costs generally defeat the purpose of using points as you end up paying so much out of pocket that it is no longer worth it.
+Save your points for one of the better redemptions above if they’re available.

 Other quirks of the Qantas Frequent Flyer Program